EQMoore/EQMoore/README.md

 # Hi there, I'm EQMoore! 👋

-I'm a passionate high schooler with a passion for robotics and experience in a variety of programming languages and cloud technologies.
+I'm a passionate high schooler with a passion for robotics on FRC team 467.
+I have experience in a variety of programming languages and cloud technologies.
 This profile is a look into my work, skills, and activity.
 Feel free to connect or explore my projects.

 ## 📊 My GitHub Stats